Hey, just be innovative okay? Be innovative and drive product-led success.

 Take measured steps, such as:

-- Generate ideas based on user studies and research; from in-depth interviews to focus groups.
+- Foster idea generation based on user studies and research; from in-depth interviews to focus groups.

 - Build product concepts based on specific user needs and ensure they resonate with the broader landscape by conducting competitive analysis.

-- Utilize a user segmentation process to paint a clearer picture of your target audience, to push the right concepts forward.
+- Utilize a user segmentation process to paint a clearer picture of your target market, to push the right concepts forward into the final product.

 - Validate and prioritize ideas through testing and refine them by developing prototypes to put into a formal product development process.

-- Always incorporate user testing to iterate further.
+- Always incorporate usability testing to iterate further.

 #4 - Don’t focus on the fear of failure